-The Subsidiary will comply with SEC guidelines regarding cover for financial instruments to the same extent as the Fund.
+Each Subsidiary of the will comply with SEC guidelines regarding cover for financial instruments to the same extent as its respective Fund.

 Assets used as cover or held in an account cannot be sold while the position in the corresponding derivative instrument is open, unless they are replaced with other appropriate assets.
 As a result, the commitment of a large portion of the Fund's assets to cover or accounts could impede portfolio management or the Fund's ability to meet redemption requests or other current obligations.
+These requirements will change once Rule 18f-4 is effective.
+For a discussion of Rule 18f-4, please see the "Derivatives" section above.

 Structured Notes and Securities.
-The Fund may invest in structured instruments, including, without limitation, participation notes, certificates and warrants and other types of notes on which the amount of principal repayment and interest payments are based on the movement of one or more specified factors, such as the movement of a particular stock or stock index.
+The Funds may invest in structured instruments, including, without limitation, participation notes, certificates and warrants and other types of notes on which the amount of principal repayment and interest payments are based on the movement of one or more specified factors, such as the movement of a particular stock or stock index.
 Structured instruments may be derived from or based on a single security or securities, an index, a commodity, debt issuance or a foreign currency (a "reference"), and their interest rate or principal may be determined by an unrelated indicator.
 Structured securities may be positively or negatively indexed, so that appreciation of the reference may produce an increase or a decrease in the value of the structured security at maturity, or in the interest rate of the structured security.
 Structured securities may entail a greater degree of risk than other types of securities because the Fund bears the risk of the reference in addition to the risk that the counterparty to the structured security will be unable or unwilling to fulfill its obligations under the structured security to the Fund when due.
 The Fund bears the risk of loss of the amount expected to be received in connection with a structured security in the event of the default or bankruptcy of the counterparty to the structured security.
 Structured securities may also be more volatile, less liquid, and more difficult to accurately price than less complex securities or more traditional debt securities.